 Buying goods and services in Finland

-In Finland, some service agreements require the purchaser to have a Finnish personal identity code.
+In Finland, some service agreements may require you to have a Finnish personal identity code.
 If you don’t have a Finnish personal identity code, this might also restrict the use of some services.
+Read more about the Finnish personal identity codes on the page Personal identity code in Finland.

 Depending on the operator, a Finnish personal identity code may be required to get a monthly billed mobile phone contract.

-Rather than a monthly billed contract, there are also prepaid contracts, where you pay the operator for phone use in advance.
+Rather than a monthly billed contract, you can also choose a a prepaid contract, where you pay the operator for phone use in advance.
 In most cases you do not need a Finnish personal identity code to get a prepaid contract.
-You can make and top up a prepaid contract online, in the operator’s store or often in kiosks or shops.
-To do this online, Finnish online banking codes are usually required.
+You can make a prepaid contract and top it up online, on the spot in your operator's own shop, or often in kiosks or shops.
+To do this online, you will generally need a Finnish electronic identifier.
+Read more on the page Electronic identification (e-ID) in Finland.

 Internet